1.

 -p

 Page through the file by clearing each window instead of scrolling.
-This is sometimes faster.
+This

 -s